pcotret/ctf-writeups/hexa-2023/the_intruder/the_intruder.md

 ## Method

 Allan Pinkerton seems to be our target.
+But lots of results on Youtube...
 Something really important :

 > so he could be among you

-Why if Pinkerton was a player of the CTF ?
+What if Pinkerton was a player of the CTF ?

 ![](./images/2023-01-29-13-29-38-image.png)